 Welcome to Ragatip

-Ragatip has been curated to help newcomers and connoisseurs to explore and better understand some of India’s oldest traditions.
+We believe music has a unique power to touch the soul and to help newcomers and connoisseurs to explore and better understand some of India’s oldest traditions.

-Click on this link to listen to our new release on the streaming services of your choice…
+Click on the link to listen to our new release…

 - Drupti Vaja: COVID nursing & musical healing“I’d listen to spiritual songs on the way to work…[but] really thought I’d never sing again, because of the things we were facing…but as soon as I heard the word ‘studio’, my heart skipped a beat…” Drupti Vaja, our talented Spiritual Bridges debut single vocalist, discusses her full-time work as an NHS nurse in Birmingham.Continue reading “Drupti Vaja: COVID nursing & musical healing”